X-XENDROME-X/WorkSpacey/README.md

 4. 🚀 Launch your productivity revolution:
 `python bot.py`

 Ready to skyrocket your team's efficiency?
-DiscordPro is your launchpad to success! 🚀💫
+This is your launchpad to success! 🚀💫